The Overachiever Trap

 How can parents avoid pushing their children into the overachiever trap?
 Shouldn’t parents encourage their children to express their natural talents?
 Isn’t it good for children who face differences to develop determination and willpower?

-On the other hand, development of the child’s sense of self-esteem needs to trump proving self-worth.
-Parents need to take the time to probe their children’s choices non-judgmentally.
+On the other hand, development of the child’s sense of self-esteem more frequently needs to trump proving self-worth.
+Parents can help in this process by gently probing their children’s choices non-judgmentally.
 “Why do you want to take tennis lessons?
-Are you eager to play tennis?
+Do you like to play tennis?
 Are your friends taking tennis lessons?
 Do they talk about playing tennis when you get together with them?
-Do you feel excluded?”
+Do you ever feel excluded?
+Would taking tennis lessons with your friends let you feel part of the group?”

-Religious paths can be quite helpful in emphasizing that the child is lovable simply because she has a soul and is an aspect of the divine.
-Helping the child to define herself apart from external measures of his worth is important for all children and especially important for children with limb differences.
+Almost every religious path emphasizes that children are lovable human beings simply because they have a soul and bear any number of aspects of the divine.
+Helping your child to learn to define herself apart from external measures of her worth is important for all children and especially important for children with limb differences.

 ©2022.
 Laura Faye Clubok, MS, OTR/L, On The Other Hand Therapy